minetest/minetest/doc/lua_api.md

 Interface for the operating system's crypto-secure PRNG.

 It can be created via `SecureRandom()`.
-The constructor returns nil if a secure random device cannot be found on the system.
+The constructor throws an error if a secure random device cannot be found on the system.

 ### Methods